What does the law say? And how does it work?

 How do accident victims know if an 18-wheeler was illegally parked?

 In a perfect world, police reports would give us a clear picture of what happened.
 But this isn't what I typically see.
-Police are not always "in the know" with what Federal parking regulation has to say.
-We also see that officers tend to favor the truck driver, and this makes things more complex.
+Police are often unaware of the duties that federal parking regulations impose.
+My experience handling accidents involving illegally parked 18-wheelers tells me that as long a commercial truck has a flare or triangle out, that's usually good enough for authorities.
 This also leaves victims and their families in a difficult place.
-If the police who investigated the accident aren't familiar with federal trucking regulations or if they're inclined to simply take the truck driver's word that he was not in the wrong, how can victims or their families know if the truck driver was in the wrong?
+If the police who investigated the accident aren't familiar with federal trucking regulations or if they're inclined to simply take the truck driver's word that he set up his flares correctly, how can victims or their families know if the truck driver was in the wrong?